The Two Minute Summary

 - Buy a skateboard helmet for skateboarding, not a bicycle helmet.
 You will get better coverage and protection built for skateboarding.

 - Skateboard helmets should meet the ASTM F1492 skateboard helmet standard.

 Six Minutes More -

 You need your brain to work so you can ride your skateboard, and don't just lie in bed and slobber the rest of your life.
 You don't know how hard pavement is until your head really hits it.
 If you do a wrist or an arm or a collarbone it heals while your life goes on, but the brain is different.
 Besides that, helmets may be the law in your area, and you can't use most skate parks without one.

 What to Look For

 A skateboard helmet softens the impact when the foam inside gives or crushes.

 The hard shell on most skateboard helmets holds up under multi impacts.
 Bike helmets use thin plastic that breaks immediately the first time you hit hard.

-The best interior foam for skateboard is probably a dual-density liner with a layer of less-dense foam.
+The best interior foam for skateboarding is probably a dual-density liner with a layer of less-dense foam.
 Or Expanded PolyPropylene (EPP) that looks like bike helmet foam, but recovers for the next hit.
 Other liner materials are available now, some better than foam.
 Some helmets have a layer inside like MIPS, possibly reducing concussion-level energy.

 The helmet must stay on your head.
 It's not a hat, just sitting there.
-It will fly off while you are flying through the air.
+It can fly off while you are flying through the air.
 So it needs a strong strap and buckle.
 And you need to remember to fasten it.